Eaziey/outbox-webhook-dispatcher/README.md

 - **Full audit trail** — every delivery attempt is recorded with status code, error, and timestamp
 - **Manual requeue** — dead or failed deliveries can be manually requeued via the API
 - **Secret rotation** — subscription secrets can be rotated without downtime
-- **Idempotency** — duplicate messages can be rejected using idempotency keys
-- **Extra headers** — custom headers can be forwarded with each webhook delivery
+- **Extra headers** — custom headers can be forwarded with each webhook delivery via `extraHeadersJson`

 ---